 A. Inlet valve connectors (double and single)to the CCU (VCH7 and DI6 cavities)

 B. Drain Pump & CCU (DP2 cavity) connectors

 C. Pressure Switch & CCU (PR6 cavity) connectors.

-- Check the resistance of the Inlet valve in each port of the valve (cold & hot).
+- Check the resistance of the Inlet valve in each port of the valve (double & single).

 - Verify that the pressure switch hose is in good condition and properly connected